IOxCyber/Linux-octo/Linux Fundamental/Protocols-Indepth/Openssl-Overview.md

 # To initiate an SSL/TLS client connection to a specific server:

 openssl s_client -connect 127.0.0.1:30001

+The s_client in the openssl command refers to the OpenSSL client, and the -connect option is used to specify the host and port to connect to.
 ```

 ## **Basic OpenSSL Commands:**